Drammenselva: Development and usage

 Since then the city of Drammen has spent substantial resources on developing attractive park areas along the riverside.
 The area between the City and the Holmen bridges in Drammen has also been developed into parkland, and is now known as Bragernes Riverside Park.
 Hundreds of trees and thousands of perennials have been planted here in order to create a pleasant leisure area.
-Today Drammenselva is used for recreational purposes, and is known for its excellent salmon fishing.
+Today the Drammenselva is used for recreational purposes, and is known for its excellent salmon fishing.
 It is the site of the annual Drammen River Festival (Drammen Elvefestival).
 The festival features music concerts, dragon boats, raft racing and bathtub rowing.
 More than 100 different events take place during the River Festival.